TheFisher1/todo-list/README.md

    node src/index.js
 ```
 in frontend-service, user-service, task-service and api-gateway.
 Make sure to have your database properly configured.

+API Gateway is set up for local setup,

+## Environment Variables
+The project uses environment variables for configuration.
+You can find the environment variables in the .env.example file in each service.
+The variables in the .env file in the root of the project should be set as Github secrets allowing the job to deploy the application.

 GitHub Actions Workflow:
    - GitLeaks: Checks for secrets in the codebase.